Business routes of Interstate 35

-There are fourteen business routes of Interstate 35 (I-35): nine (plus two former business routes) are in Texas, two are in Iowa, and three are in Minnesota.
+Interstate business routes are roads connecting a central or commercial district of a city or town with an Interstate bypass.
+These roads typically follow along local streets often along a former U.S. Route or state highway that had been replaced by an Interstate.
+Interstate business route reassurance markers are signed as either loops or spurs using a green shield shaped sign and numbered like the shield of the parent Interstate highway.

+Along Interstate 35 (I-35), business routes are found in four states through which I-35 passes: Texas, Missouri, Iowa, and Minnesota.
+Some states regard Interstate business routes as fully integrated within their state highway system while other states consider them to be either local roads to be maintained by county or municipal authorities or a hybrid of state and local control.
+Every state along I-35 regards its business routes as fully incorporated members of their respective state maintained highway systems.

+Although the public may differentiate between different business routes by the number of the parent route and the location of the route, there is no uniform naming convention.
+Each state highway department internally uses its own designations to identify segments within its jurisdiction.

 Texas

 Laredo business loop

 Business Interstate 35-A (Bus.
 I-35-A) in Laredo runs from the end of the I-35 freeway via downtown to the Gateway to the Americas International Bridge, which then continues into Mexico as Mexico Federal Highway 85.
 The route is 3.4 mi long.

 In Laredo, Bus.
 I-35-A runs from its junction with I-35 southward along San Bernardo Avenue to Houston Street; thence westward along Houston Street to Salinas Avenue; thence southward along Salinas Avenue to the US Customs Port-of-Entry; thence northward along Convent Avenue to Matamoros Street; and thence eastward along Matamoros Street to the junction of I-35 and U.S. Highway 83 (US 83).

 Travelers going south on I-35 in Laredo can take one of two toll international bridges across the Rio Grande and the Mexican border—straight ahead into Juárez–Lincoln International Bridge, or via Bus.
 I-35-A through downtown Laredo into Gateway to the Americas International Bridge.

 The route was designated as Loop 420 on November 5, 1965, but was changed to Business U.S. Highway 83-K (Bus.
 US 83-K) on June 21, 1990, but as Bus.
 I-35-A on March 26, 1991.